Johnxinlei/PHBS_MLF_Project/README.md

 The second classification model we used is SVM with kernel, which is better for nonlinear data.
 The test accuracy is 0.725.

-<img src="Picture/knn.png" width="400" height="250"/>

 The third classification model we used is Decision Tree.
 The test accuracy is 0.867.
+Since it's not 2-dimensional, we didn't plot the figure.

+<img src="Picture/knn.png" width="400" height="250"/>

 The fourth classification model we used is KNN.
 The test accuracy is 0.722.